-( General Education Requirements Credits Semester Taken Preferred Courses for the A.A.T.
+(General Education Requirements Credits Semester Taken Preferred Courses for the A.A.T.

 General Education Requirements 43

 EDU 150 1 See course descriptions section of the catalog for individual course requirements.

 EDU 220 3

-A.A.T.
 Program Specific EDU 225 3 These are courses that are required for the A.A.T. degree.

 Courses EDU 250 3 Some universities may not accept coursework for transfer for any grade lower than a B in these professional education classes.

 EDU 270 3 professional education classes.

 ECO 270

 ENG 250

-GRY 101
+GRY 101 1

-HST 120
+Electives HST 120 See course descriptions section of the catalog for

-HST 130
+Electives HST 130] individual course requirements.

 PHY 101

 PSY 260

 PSY 265

-TOTAL CREDIT HOURS REQU IRED FOR THE A.A.T.
+TOTAL CREDIT HOURS REQUIRED FOR THE A.A.T.
 DEGREE 65 Students must also achieve a minimum cumulative GPA of 2.75 and pass all state-required testing components of the AAT degree.
 If a student cannot pass the state-required exam, a student may obtain an AA Degree.